par3k/Graduation-Project/README.md

 You can check the result, when i wrote about Positive one,
 </br>
 </br>
-they show "Positive" about 96% accuracy.
+they said this sentence is "Positive" about 96%.
 </br>
 </br>
 ![sa2](https://github.com/par3k/Graduation/blob/master/img/8.%20sentimental_analysis_result.png)